onqtam/headjack/docs/why/quotes_to_fix_later_with_internet.md

 Rifkin, J. 2014.
 The zero marginal cost society: The internet of things, the collaborative commons, and the eclipse of capitalism.
 Palgrave Macmillan Trade.

+Chorost, M. 2011.
+World wide mind: The coming integration of humanity.
+New York: Simon and Schuster.

+Cole-Turner, R. 2012.
+The singularity and the rapture: Transhumanist and popular Christian views of the future.
+Zygon, 47: 777-796.

+Hayles, N.K.
+2012.
+How we think: Digital media and contemporary technogenesis.
+Chicago: University of Chicago Press.

+Turchin, V. 1977.
+The Phenomenon of Science: A Cybernetic Approach to Human Evolution.
+New York: Columbia University Press.

 Computer scientist Viktoras Veitas and philosopher David Weinbaum recently proposed a futuristic evolutionary paradigm, the ‘World of Views’, which may be useful to help us situate an exploration of the technocultural world.
 The ‘World of Views’ attempts to understand a post- scarcity, post-singularity, evolutionary landscape where the primary driver of change is the “multiplicity of unique, modular, and open co-evolving worldviews” (Veitas & Weinbaum 2015, p.
 504)